Sirumachinery/siru-php-sdk/README.md

 ## Requirements

 - PHP 7.1+
 - HTTP client supported by one of the transports or your own transport.
-Built-in transports support Guzzle and Wordpress HTTP API.
+Built-in transports support Guzzle, Symfony HTTP client and Wordpress HTTP API.

 ## Installation